 Sydney Female Orphan School 1801 – 1818

+The Sydney Female Orphan School was set up by Governor King in 1801, was initially located in George Street, Sydney.
 It was the first school established using public funds, and furthermore, as a residential school to provide care for ‘orphan’, destitute, neglected and abandoned girls, it was the initial provider of child welfare provisions for children in need of care.

+Thirty-one girls, not all of whom were orphans, between the ages of seven and fourteen years were enrolled in the beginning (17 Aug 1801).
 There are no extant admission registers, school rolls or requests for admission forms for this period of the Orphan School.
 The names of those thirty-one girls and the backgrounds from which they came remain unknown.

-When a new building was completed near the existing residence, there was room for more girls, and by 31 December 1801 forty-nine girls had been received into the Institution.
+When a new building was completed near the existing residence, there was room for more girls, and by 31 Dec 1801 forty-nine girls had been received into the Institution.
+By 24 March 1803 there were fifty-four girls enrolled, although the capacity of the school at that time was for one hundred girls.

 By 1806 ….
 Six Orphans have been married, and portioned with £10 each; and eleven have been bound Apprentices to Officers’ Wives’.
 The reference to the eleven girls who had been apprenticed indicates a role which the Female Orphan School was to play in the colony, namely the supply of servants for the ‘colonial elite’.
+The Female and Male Orphan Schools in New South Wales 1801 – 1850, Beryl M. Bubacz.
+Thesis, Aug 2007

 Girls who did attend the Orphan School